DFE-Digital/find-placement-schools/adr/00002-initial-data-model.md

 ## Considerations

 - Usage of a JSONB field in `PlacementPreference` allows for flexible data storage, but may complicate querying and validation.
-- This ERB will need to be refined as we gather more requirements and feedback from users, this isn't a final data model.
+- This ERD will need to be refined as we gather more requirements and feedback from users, this isn't a final data model.

 ---